xy-zheng/Segmented-Linear-Regression-Tree/README.md

 This module were called in the examples on public datasets (in folders 'examples/eg_xxx'), which combines the data partitioning results with LASSO estimation on leaves.

-* treeWriter.py, treeWriter_err.py and treeWriter_beta.py

-The three modules are all for plotting the tree. treeWriter_err.py is for tree plot containing the estimated standard error at each leaf node. treeWriter_beta.py is for tree plot containing the estimated linearregression function.
-Please refer to 'examples/eg_simulation1' for the use of these modules.
-The figure 1 in our paper was the output of treeWriter.py.
+* plot_tree.py

+This is for plotting the tree structures.

+* example_illustration.py

+To illustrate the parameters setting for SLRT algorithm, where the variables for regression and for splitting can be assigned by users.